-STEP FIVE: CHANGE YOUR ENVIRONMENT
+CHANGE YOUR ENVIRONMENT

 You might be surprised at how effective working in a different environment can be as a procrastination busting strategy.
 Sitting in your office every day – especially when you work from home – can be pretty uninspiring.

 - Working in bed today instead of at your desk

 - Working in the garden, if the season and the weather allow

 - Getting away from your house to go work at the library or in a coffee shop

 - Going to a park or a conservation area and working surrounded by nature

 Suit this to your personality and work preferences.
 If noise and people all around inspire you (the way it did J. K. Rowling when she was writing Harry Potter), then you’ll probably find the coffee shop most appealing.